Baker family: Jack Baker

 Jack Baker is one of the primary antagonists of Resident Evil 7: Biohazard.
 Jack is a middle-aged man who is the head of the Baker family, the husband of Marguerite, and the father of Lucas and Zoe.
-Jack sets Ethan up to have a macabre dinner with the rest of the Baker family.
-He relentlessly pursues Ethan using a variety of weapons and is able to survive grievous bodily harm, even after being set ablaze when a car bursts into flames inside a garage or being hacked into pieces by a chainsaw.
+After Ethan manages to "kill" Mia, Jack knocks him out, and brings him to a macabre dinner with the rest of the Baker family.
+He serves as a recurring threat throughout the game, as he relentlessly pursues Ethan using a variety of weapons and is able to survive grievous bodily harm, even after being set ablaze when a car bursts into flames inside a garage after brutally murdering a policeman who had come across Ethan.
 To prove to Ethan he is no longer a normal human being, he also takes his gun and seemingly dies after blowing his own head off, only to rise again and continue pursuing Ethan.
-Jack also brutally murders a policeman who had come across Ethan after they entered the garage.
-Ethan defeats Jack one last time after he has mutated into a large grotesque creature, by injecting the creature with a serum meant to neutralize Eveline's powers and influence in others, which calcifies the creature in the process.
+Later on, Ethan has a chainsaw duel with Jack, which culminates with Jack's upper torso being obliterated, only for Jack to yet again return, albeit as a large grotesque creature with eyes on his legs, whom Ethan defeats by injecting Jack with a serum meant to neutralize Eveline's powers and influence in others, which calcifies him in the process.
 Jack later appears to Ethan in a dream like sequence as a seemingly normal man, with Ethan acknowledging his victimhood by Eveline along with the rest of the Bakers.

 Jack returns as a major enemy in End of Zoe which is a downloadable content chapter that takes place after the main game.
 His poisoned cells mutating out of control, Jack reconstituted as a decayed but near invincible creature nicknamed the "Swamp Man" acting on his own accord following Eveline's death.
-He stalks after Zoe and abducts her from his estranged brother Joe Baker who tries to cure her, with Joe eventually killing Jack for good with the AMG-78 gauntlet completely obliterating his upper body.
+He stalks after Zoe and abducts her from his estranged brother Joe Baker who tries to cure her, with Joe eventually killing Jack for good and completely obliterating his upper body.

-Jack appears as a playable character in the upcoming 2021 multiplayer game Resident Evil RE: Verse, which is a companion game to Resident Evil Village.
+Jack appears as a playable character in the 2021 multiplayer game Resident Evil RE: Verse, which is a companion game to Resident Evil Village.